Anatomy of the Spine

 These interlock with the adjacent vertebrae and provide stability to the spine.

 Each disc is made up of two parts.
-The hard, tough outer layer called the annulus surrounds a mushy, moist center termed the nucleus.
-When a disc herniates or ruptures, the soft nucleus spurts out through a tear in the annulus, and can compress a nerve root.
-The nucleus can squirt out on either side of the disc or in some cases both sides.
+The hard, tough outer layer, called the annulus, surrounds a mushy, moist center, called the nucleus.
+When a disc herniates or ruptures, the soft nucleus spurts out through a tear in the annulus and can compress a nerve root.
+The nucleus can squirt out on either side of the disc, or in some cases, both sides.

 Therapy for Back Pain

-SCOI has Physical Therapy Facilities in our Van Nuys, Simi Valley, Thousand Oaks offices.
-Our therapists work closely with your physician in order to return you to full function and pain free activity as soon as possible.
+Southern California Orthopedic Institute has physical therapy facilities in our Van Nuys, Simi Valley, and Thousand Oaks offices.
+Our therapists work closely with your physician to return you to full function and pain-free activity as soon as possible.

 Southern California Orthopedic Institute is in the process of updating our electronic medical records system.
 During this time, you may experience extended wait times and delays including delays in scheduling an appointment.x